Information on Managing Your Education Loans

 Private Loan Consolidation for Graduates

-Private student loans have grown in popularity over the last five years.
-If you are like many other students, a private loan can finance the remainder of outstanding college tuition at the graduate level once federal loans and scholarships are paid out the college or university.
-In fact a crop of lenders offer specialty-specific graduate loans that target the more costly college programs, such as law school, medical school, and business school.
+Private student loans for graduate students have grown in popularity over the last five years both on their own and as a way to fill in the gaps in cost that federal loans and grants/scholarships do not cover.
+If you are like many other students, you may have gotten a private loan to finance the remainder of outstanding college tuition at the graduate level once your federal loans were expended.
+Or you may have borrowed from the popular crop of lenders offering specialty-specific graduate loans that target the more costly college programs, such as law school, medical school, and business school.

-Private graduate loan consolidation typically requires you have good credit or apply with a creditworthy co-borrower.
+Private graduate loan consolidation, unlike federal, typically requires you to have good credit or apply with a creditworthy co-borrower.
 Lenders have a lot of flexibility with their private loan products, versus the federal consolidation program.
 You will find lenders, such as Sallie Mae, that require a minimum in loan balances; and those, such as Bank of America, that are willing to bundle auxiliary educational loans like those used for textbooks and computers, into the private loan consolidation.
+Check with your lender to see what incentives and packages they may have to offer those wishing to consolidate.
+You have the freedom to do some shopping around in this regard, as the terms are often much more variable than in federal loans.

 All About the Timing

-Once students reach the graduate level in school, associated loans come bundled with different terms.
-Federal loans originating prior to July 1 2006, feature variable interest rates and those change each July 1.
-So it’s not difficult to imagine that the timing of a loan consolidation can make all the difference in the world.
-For example, Grad PLUS Loans for Graduates and Professionals are eligible for consolidation as soon as they are disbursed to the college or university, in contrast to Stafford Loans that may only be consolidated after graduation.
-This may offer you a timing advantage, but so much relies upon your other loans that you are best advised to check with your lender as soon as possible for the best consolidation plan.
+Once students reach the graduate level in school, associated loans come bundled with different terms that make timing key in the acquisition of those loans.
+For example, federal loans originating prior to July 1 2006 feature variable interest rates and those change each July 1.
+These seemingly small differences enable the timing of a loan consolidation to make all the difference in the world.
+In another example, Grad PLUS Loans for Graduates and Professionals are eligible for consolidation as soon as they are disbursed to the college or university, in contrast to Stafford Loans that may only be consolidated after graduation.
+This may offer you a timing advantage, but so much relies upon your other loans that you are best advised to check with your lender as soon as possible for the best consolidation plan for you.